ric-projects/ric-projects/README.md

 ### 🔍 What I'm Up To

-- 🔭 Building web applications using Node.js
+- 🔭 Building web applications using Node.js, React, Next.js
 - 🌱 Recently completed The Odin Project's fullstack curriculum
 - 📚 Continuously expanding my knowledge of modern technologies and best practices